misterburton/angular-cambridge-class/README.md

   …
 ```

-_Note: you can, of course, change the names of the sheets from Google's default 'Sheet,' 'Sheet 2,' etc._
+_Note: you can, of course, change the names of the sheets from Google's default 'Sheet,' 'Sheet 2,' etc. Just be sure to also change their `$scope.data[0].Sheet1.elements` reference in the constructur file._

 ### Modularity

-We've covered modularity in HTML via our various `view` files and JavaScript via our `controllers`.
-For CSS, using SASS' `@import` functionality allows multiple developers to break out view-specific styles into their own SCSS files.
+We've covered modularity in HTML via our individual `view` files and JavaScript via our `controllers`.
+For CSS, using SASS' `@import` functionality allows developers to break out view-specific styles into their own SCSS files.
 For example, the opening lines of your `main.scss` file might look like this:

 ```
 …